ADVANTICS/documentation/products/shared-charge-controllers/buildroot-system/secc_getting_stated.md

 </div>

+!!! note
-> [!NOTE] This will change in the future with DHCP addressing by default
+    This will change in the future with DHCP addressing by default

 The following steps will help access the controller successfully:
 <br/><br/>